SummerSlam (2003): Main event matches

 The main event was the Elimination Chamber match for the World Heavyweight Championship, in which Triple H defended the title against Chris Jericho, Goldberg, Kevin Nash, Randy Orton, and Shawn Michaels.
-The match began with Jericho and Michaels in the ring, while Goldberg, Nash, Orton, and Triple H were locked in the chambers.
+The match began with Jericho, and Michaels in the ring, while Goldberg, Nash, Orton, and Triple H were locked in the chambers.
 Michaels and Jericho wrestled, with neither of them gaining the advantage over the other.
 Orton and Nash were the third and fourth entrants into the match, respectively.
-Nash was the first wrestler eliminated from the match after Michaels executed a Sweet Chin Music and Jericho covered him for a pinfall.
+Nash was the first wrestler eliminated from the match after Michaels executed a Sweet Chin Music, and Jericho covered him for a pinfall.
 Triple H and Goldberg were the fifth and sixth entrants.
 Michaels performed another Sweet Chin Music on Triple H as soon as he exited his chamber, and as a result, Triple H was knocked back into his chamber.
 As soon as Goldberg entered the match, he performed a spear for a pinfall to eliminate Orton.
 Next, Goldberg performed a Jackhammer on both Michaels and Jericho, at one point spearing Jericho through a chamber pod, eliminating both via pinfall.
-This left Goldberg alone with and Triple H, who at the time had remained inside the chamber.
-Goldberg broke through the glass of his chamber, in the process dragging him out of the chamber.
-Ric Flair, who was managing both Triple H and Orton, then handed Triple H a sledgehammer.
-Goldberg attempted another spear on Triple H, who countered the maneuver by hitting Goldberg in the head with the sledgehammer and covered him for the pinfall, thus retaining the World Heavyweight Championship.
+This left Goldberg alone with himself and Triple H who at the time, had remained inside the chamber.
+Goldberg broke through the glass of his chamber, and in the process, dragged him out of the chamber.
+Ric Flair, who was managing Triple H, then handed Triple H a sledgehammer.
+Goldberg attempted another spear on Triple H, who countered the maneuver by hitting Goldberg in the head with the sledgehammer, and covered him for the pinfall, thus retaining the World Heavyweight Championship.
 After the match, Triple H, Orton and Flair launched a vicious 3-on-1 beatdown on Goldberg, ending with Triple H busting Goldberg open by repeatedly hitting him with his sledgehammer before yelling "this is as close as you will ever get to my title!" whilst holding the World Heavyweight Championship up to Goldberg's face.